Why Data Warehousing is Crucial for Becoming a Digital Business

 • Drill-down: The reverse operation of roll-up, whereby the user views data with increasing detail.

-• Data mart: These are smaller versions of DWHs which deal with a single subject, draw from a limited number of resources, and are less complicated to build.
-There are three types based on how the data “arrives” to the mart:
+• Data mart: These are smaller versions of DWHs that deal with a single subject, drawn from limited resources, and are less complicated to build.
+There are three types based on how the data “arrives” at the mart:

 -Dependent: Data travels from the OLTP source to the data mart via the DWH